CERNCDAIC/doconverter/README.md

 ***imgresh,imgresv**: should be one of _'72x72','100x100','150x150','200x200','300x300','400x400','600x600','1200x1200'_
 ****imgresh,imgresv,imgheight,imgwidth**:should be one of _'72x72','100x100','150x150','200x200','300x300','400x400','600x600','1200x1200'_ and _imgheight_imgwidth_ should be an integer in pixels e.g.: thumb_200_200_150_150

-**Callback**: receive your job results

-You should get a result of your submitted job, either a success in that case you get a file with the expected format or a error in that case you get an error message:
+As result of a submission, you should get a result of your submitted job, either a success in that case you get a file with the expected format or a error in that case you get an error message:

 - **directory**: where you would like to place your document
 - **status**: 1 if success, different number otherwise